 Subscriptions are a great way to get access to movies, music and even cars without owning any of it.
 They make our lives easier in so many ways.
-The convenience is also one of the reasons why some subscription companies are acting on the edge of what is legal, and lure you into an unwanted recurring payment cycle – or what is commonly known as a subscription trap.
+The convenience is also one of the reasons why some subscription companies are bordering on the edge of what is legal, luring you into an unwanted recurring payment cycle – or what is commonly known as a subscription trap.

-The number of complaints from consumers ending up in subscription traps are rising according to the report Misleading Consumers online is a cross-border issue.
-The consumers on average lose 115 euro on these types of tricks.
+The number of complaints from consumers ending up in subscription traps is rising according to the report Misleading Consumers online is a cross-border issue.
+Consumers lose on average 115 euro on these types of tricks.
 So there’s good reason for you as a consumer to read the terms and conditions thoroughly next time you enter into a subscription.
 Even banks have to be cautious in this space.
 The Danish Consumer Ombudsman recently published a decision forcing banks to pay back unauthorized payments of subscriptions to consumers who have been caught in subscription traps.

-The following examples are not all bad.
-They can also be used by totally legitimate companies, but they are examples of the tools that subscription traps in general are working with to trick you.
+While they can be used by totally legitimate companies, the following are examples of the tools that subscription traps can use to trick you.